Eligibility and Participation

 Q: Must I submit a paper in order to participate in the conference?

-A: Anyone who will be in the Princeton area at the time of the conference is welcome to participate in the discussion.
+A: Anyone who will be in the Princeton area at the time of the conference is welcome to attend panels and participate in the discussion.
 However, only students who have been invited to present their papers are eligible for financial assistance and accommodations.

 Q: I will not be able to travel to Princeton in person.
 May I still participate?